-Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, just completed her 13th season of St. Thomas head coach in 2017-18.
+Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, just completed her 14th season of St. Thomas head coach in 2018-19.
+She's led her team to the best current eight-year run of any team in any MIAC sport.

-Her 299-79 record at UST includes a remarkable 194-22 mark over the last six seasons, an .898 winning percentage.
-Over the last six seasons of postseason play, Sinn has guided two teams to the NCAA Final Four and three others to the Sweet Sixteen.
+Her 329-81 record at UST includes a remarkable 224-24 mark (.903) over those last eight seasons.
+In that span, Sinn has guided three teams to the NCAA Final Four, and three others to the Sweet Sixteen.
+Those eight seasons have included Tmmie Women's Hoops taking home 13 of a possible 16 MIAC championships (regular-season and playoffs).

 Sinn's leadership has been crucial in St. Thomas basketball's return to MIAC and national prominence.